X

 | Special feature | Highest cardiovascular risk of all OTC NSAIDs |

-Diclofenac works — like all NSAIDs — by inhibiting the enzymes cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2).
+Diclofenac works – like all NSAIDs – by inhibiting the enzymes cyclo-oxygenase-1 (COX-1) and cyclo-oxygenase-2 (COX-2).
 These enzymes produce prostaglandins, which play a central role in inflammation, pain, and fever.
 Blocking the enzymes reduces prostaglandin production and thereby inflammation and pain.
-So far, so desired.
+So far the desired effect.

 Here lies the pharmacological core of the problem.
-Diclofenac is more COX-2-selective than ibuprofen — it inhibits COX-2 more strongly relative to COX-1.
-This is actually a desirable property, because COX-2 is mainly responsible for inflammation.
-But COX-2 is also needed in the blood vessels: it produces prostacyclin there, a substance that dilates blood vessels and prevents platelets from clumping.
+Diclofenac is more COX-2-selective than ibuprofen – it inhibits COX-2 more strongly relative to COX-1.
+That is actually a good property, because COX-2 is mainly responsible for inflammation.
+But COX-2 is also needed in the blood vessels: there it produces prostacyclin, a substance that widens blood vessels and prevents the platelets from clumping together.

-When diclofenac inhibits vascular COX-2, prostacyclin production falls.
-At the same time, thromboxane A2 — produced via COX-1 in the platelets — remains active.
+When diclofenac inhibits the vascular COX-2, prostacyclin production falls.
+At the same time, thromboxane A2 – produced via COX-1 in the platelets – remains active.
 Thromboxane narrows blood vessels and promotes clot formation.
-The result is a shifted balance: more vasoconstriction, more thrombosis tendency — and therefore increased risk of heart attack and stroke.
-This same mechanism was also the problem with the coxibs (rofecoxib was withdrawn from the market in 2004 for exactly this reason).
-Pharmacologically, diclofenac is closer to the coxibs than to classical NSAIDs like ibuprofen.
+The result is a shifted balance: more vasoconstriction, more tendency to thrombosis – and thus an increased risk of heart attack and stroke.
+This is exactly the mechanism that was also the problem with the coxibs (rofecoxib was withdrawn from the market in 2004 for this reason).
+Diclofenac is pharmacologically closer to the coxibs than to classic NSAIDs like ibuprofen.

-Additionally, all NSAIDs inhibit prostaglandin production in the kidneys.
-Prostaglandins there are important for regulating kidney blood flow and blood pressure control.
-Their inhibition can raise blood pressure, worsen kidney function, and reduce the effect of blood pressure-lowering medications — which is particularly relevant for patients on ACE inhibitors or sartans.
+In addition, all NSAIDs inhibit prostaglandin production in the kidneys.
+There, prostaglandins are important for regulating the kidney vessels and controlling blood pressure.
+Inhibiting them can raise blood pressure, worsen kidney function, and weaken the effect of blood-pressure-lowering medications – which is especially relevant for patients on ACE inhibitors or sartans.

 Diclofenac is used for a broad spectrum of pain and inflammatory conditions.
-The most important principle: the lowest dose possible, for the shortest time necessary.
-This is not a hollow phrase — every additional day under diclofenac increases cardiac risk.
-Record your intake in your digital medication plan so all treating doctors are informed.
+The most important basic rule: as low a dose as possible, for as short a time as needed.
+This is not an empty phrase – every extra day on diclofenac raises the cardiac risk.
+Record your intake in your digital medication plan, so that all treating doctors are informed.

 | Indication | Oral dose | Duration | Alternative |